Verifying it's you

-You can change your email on Robinhood as long as you have access to the phone number associated with your account.
+You can change your email with Robinhood as long as you have access to the phone number associated with your account.
 You can view the email address associated with your account in Settings, and update it, if necessary.

 If you recently got a verification code but aren’t trying to log in or change your account information, review the devices associated with your account, and remove any that you no longer use or don't recognize.
 If you ever notice any suspicious activity on your Robinhood account, you can take immediate action with the following options: